-In recent months there has been an increase in concern about conflict between cyclists and other users of the Chester Millennium Greenway, local pavements and on the footbridge at the end of Ferry Lane.
-Several recent incidents have resulted in fairly serious injuries caused to pedestrians knocked down by speeding cyclists.
+Concerns are often expressed about conflict between cyclists and other users of the Chester Millennium Greenway, local pavements and on the footbridge at the end of Ferry Lane.
+Several past incidents have resulted in fairly serious injuries caused to pedestrians knocked down by speeding cyclists.

 This is totally unacceptable behaviour from cyclists.
 The Chester Cycling Campaign denounces reckless cycling in all its forms.
 This includes the recent trend of using the Greenway for time trials.
 Cycle racing and time trialling have no place on a busy shared path used by pedestrians, dog walkers, and wheelchair users.